zkol/vsadmin/README.md

 ### Prio 1
 1. Split basic start/stop/status features from server.sh (portable according to system V init style, with minimized handling of one datapath relative to the script location) from the extended admin features (move the existing features to a vsadmin.sh script)
 1. Replace screen, instead start the daemon by POSIX shell commands, improve force stop/restart feature (in the case of a not responsive server status)
-1. Replace host existing connect test (by using a openssl command sequence) with wget-based connection test (eliminate openssl dependency)
 1. Better documentation of minimal server requirements as well as refinement of requirement checks
 1. Currently the setup task relocates the installation to the desired location be doing simply a full reinstall (including a download).
 This might confuse a more experienced user who already created and installed everything manually.
 The setup task should consider that no relocation and reinstall is needed, doing only a reconfiguration according to the passed setup parameters.